awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/7_review_sustainability_kpi_optimization.md

     * total data transfer over network = per use case, and amount of data processed by queries executed in Consumer cluster
     * per event daily data transfer = total data processed by query / 8798 events

-For per event data storage Sustainability KPI, we see there is 50% reduction (improvement) by using the Redshift data sharing feature.
+For per event data storage Sustainability KPI, we see there is 50% reduction (improvement) by using the Redshift Data Sharing feature.

 For per event data transfer KPI, trade-off analysis should be performed comparing daily refresh data transfer vs. all queries execution dataset transfer over network.

+With above comparison of baseline & revised metrics and KPI, we tested how Redshift Data Sharing feature helped to improve Sustainability KPI for AnyCompany's Marketing data warehouse environment.
+Next, we will cleanup the AWS resources created to make sure no further cost incurred.

 {{< prev_next_button link_prev_url="../6_consumer_validation" link_next_url="../cleanup" />}}